GHENT, N.Y. -- The Ghent Playhouse stage may be compact but for the next three weekends it will be as big as all outdoors.

 At a time of extensive public discourse about migrant laborers and minimum wage; when there is drought in large parts of the American West, "The Grapes of Wrath," published 75 years ago, seems as timely as ever.

 "People need to be reminded of how hard it is for the homeless, the undocumented," Staber said.
-"This is about the have-nots and the 1 percent."

 "For some of the people in Steinbeck's vision of Dust Bowl America, the promise just isn't there," said McCarthy.

 Visscher remembers having seen actor Gary Sinise, as Tom Joad, do a scene from Steppenwolf's "Grapes of Wrath" during the 1991 Tony Awards show and being moved by the experience.
 But it wasn't until Phillips submitted the script for consideration for Ghent's 2013-14 season that Visscher, who is in her fourth year as Ghent's artistic director, considered producing the play.

 "As soon as I read it," she said, "I knew that if we did nothing else this season we had to do this show."

 "I have loved this play for some time," said Phillips.
 "I've been looking for an opportunity to do it."

 Unlike director John Ford's much-beloved and admired 1940 film, which ends before the book ends, "there's not a whole lot missing from the play," Phillips said.